At a Glance

 This course will not provide the student with the background to offer psychotherapy or other therapeutic counseling, which requires special training and state licensure.

-Becoming a Dreamworker Training begins on January 4, 2021.
+Becoming a Dreamworker Training January 4th - March 26th, 2023

 Dr. Jewels Maloney talking about the Dream Interpretation course.